-Mr. Ellison was the music director of The Radio City Christmas Spectacular at the famed Radio City Music Hall for several seasons.
-As Marvin Hamlisch’s music director, Mr. Ellison worked with him on his productions of Ballroom and The Nutty Professor directed by Jerry Lewis.
-For City Center’s Encores! he conducted their acclaimed version of On The Town and was a guest pianist for No, No, Nanette.
+Ellison was the music director of the “Radio City Christmas Spectacular” at the famed Radio City Music Hall for several seasons.
+As Marvin Hamlisch’s music director, Ellison worked with him on his productions of Ballroom and The Nutty Professor directed by Jerry Lewis.
+For City Center’s Encores!, he conducted their acclaimed versions of On The Town and The Bandwagon.

-Born in Essex, Connecticut, Todd Ellison began his piano lessons at age six and is a graduate of Boston University School of Music with a degree in Piano Performance.
+Born in Essex, Connecticut, Todd Ellison began his piano lessons at age six and is a graduate of Boston University School of Music with a degree in piano performance.